icaropires/pdf2dataset/README.md

 1. **Troubles with high memory usage**

-You can try to decrease the number of CPUs in use, reducing the level of parallelism, test with `--num-cpus 1` flag and then increasy according to your hardware.
+You can try to decrease the number of CPUs in use, reducing the level of parallelism, test it with `--num-cpus 1` flag and then increase according to your hardware.

+## How to Contribute

+Just open your [issues](https://github.com/icaropires/pdf2dataset/issues) and/or [pull requests](https://github.com/icaropires/pdf2dataset/pulls), all are welcome :smiley:!